Olipear/Portfolio/src/pages/index.md

       development work. "
 about:
   aboutbody: >-
-    Currently living in Leamington spa with my partner Merle and cat Mushu.
+    I currently live in Leamington spa with my partner Merle, and cat Mushu.

-    I read a lot of sci-fi in a never-ending search for a series as good as Hyperion.

     I keep up 3D work as a hobby, I'm slowly learning to use it for concept art along with digital painting.
-Occasionally I'll start yet another game project in unity.

-    I enjoy both PC gaming and board games, I tend to have a game night at least once a fortnight with something like Carcassonne.
+    I enjoy board games, both in cafes and online more recently.
+I have a game night at least once a fortnight with my friends.
   image: /img/profile-pic.jpg
 footer:
   logo_strapline: Oliver Pearson